mtopircean/mixing-potions-frontend/README.md

 ![Alt text](docs/planes/design/font.png)

 ### Imagery
-Logo was designed using Canva website.
+Logo was designed using DaVinci tool.
-Photos for website elements are taken from Pexels.
-Product and promotion photos are taken from doTerra database/representative tools.
+Photos for website elements are taken from Pexels and other own photos Product photos are taken from doTerra database/representative tools.

 ### Display size optimization
 The use of Bootstrap has limited significantly the level of manual intervention I had to do in order to adapt the layout to various screen sizes.
-My intervention was limited to an intervention on this two particular sizes, which managed to adapt to all screen variations under them:
+My intervention was limited to an intervention on this 4 particular sizes, which managed to adapt to all screen variations under them:

 ``` css
 @media (max-width: 768px)